Skip to main content

 Thanks to modern digitalisation, there are a wide variety of cyber security jobs, including security architecture.
 These experts are highly specialised in identifying security threats and deploying appropriate measures to resolve them.

 Due to the nature of being a security architect, it’s not an entry-level job by any means.
 In fact, you’ll need to gain several years of professional experience before being considered for this position.
-Here are the best ways to increase your chances of landing a job as a security architect.
+That means navigating a cyber security career path that leads you to have the right skills and experience to take on the role.

 Achieve a university degree